smyrnakis/raspberry-born/pihole.md

 sudo bash ~/Software/Hardware/pihole/pihole-LEDs.sh
 ```

-If you can see the LEDs blinking and the messages `pihole block` / `pihole allow` on the console, the script and the hardware are working fine!
+If you can see the LEDs blinking and the messages `pihole block` or `pihole allow` on the console, the script and the hardware are working fine!

 Comment out the two `echo` commands again.